 Positioning is defined as how the customers perceive a brand in their minds.
 A popular and misconception theory series that positioning is how a brand is placed in the minds of people by the company but on the contrary positioning is how people perceive it.

-There are different types of positioning strategies used by companies.
+There are different types of Brand Positioning used by companies.

 8 Types of brand positioning strategies

 Value-based positioning has two approaches and both are based are very much dependent on the quality of the product.
 They use a psychological approach which exploits the belief that more expensive something is, the better it is.
 This increases the value in the minds of the customer and the product is positioned as expensive and useful and good.